 Now, if we're actively bidding on our brand terms, we can prevent that from happening.

-Bidding on branded terms is usually very cheap (especially for us as a brand – our quality scores are much higher), so not only are we improving our conversion rates – we're also disabling the competition from stealing our spotlight.
+Bidding on branded terms is usually very cheap (especially for us as a brand – our quality scores are much higher).
+Not only are we improving our conversion rates – we're also disabling the competition from stealing our spotlight.

 3) Going with Google's flow

 Google recently started working on a new patent: "Combining Content with Search Results."
 This means they're improving the search results by combining organic and paid content to provide the best experience for searchers.

 And if we have both high organic quality scores and run a paid branded campaign, Google can combine the results to provide customers with a mixed content result.